-Parameter Description SourceIndex Index of the interrupt channel which should be disabled.
+Parameter Description p Points to the base address of the memory area that should be updated.
+NumBytes Number of bytes which have to be written from cache to memory.
 Table 7.8: OS_ARM_DCACHE_InvalidateRange() parameter list

 This function is needed, when a DMA or other BUS master is used to transfer data into the main memory and the CPU has to process the data after the transfer.